"Information is the oil of the 21st century, and analytics is the combustion engine." – Peter Sondergaard

 thumbnail image

-The Importance of Efficient Data Management
+What is the Importance of Efficient Data Management?

 Inadequate data management can sap organizations with incompatible data silos, inconsistent data sets, and data quality problems, which hinder their ability to run business intelligence (BI) and analytics applications or even lead to misleading analytical reports.